-Joan Meyerson has an extensive, award-winning career as a writer, producer, and director of documentaries and television programs.
+Before writing her debut novel Who Needs Paris?, Joan Meyerson had an extensive, award-winning career as a writer, producer, and director of documentaries and television programs.

 Born in Los Angeles, Joan Meyerson graduated from the University of California at Berkeley.
 She also studied at the University of Mexico and the Sorbonne in Paris.
 Returning home, she began graduate school back at Berkeley.

-She found a summer job back in LA as an Associate Producer on a TV Talk Show.
-She met and booked everyone from Phyllis Diller to Ronald Reagan.
-It was exciting stuff, dealing with the drama of real events, far from her student life in the musty library stacks.
-At the end of the summer, she applied for an honorary leave of absence from Berkeley.
+She found a summer job in LA as an Associate Producer on a TV Talk Show.
+The job was far different from her student life in the musty library stacks.
+At the end of summer, she applied for an honorary leave of absence from Berkeley.

 She has yet to return.

-Her love of documentaries, television, and writing all came together at David L. Wolper Productions.
-Among her many Wolper credits were the Academy Award-nominated Say Goodbye and the series Legends, Icons & Superstars of the 20th Century.
+Her love of documentaries, television, and writing came together at David L. Wolper Productions.
+Among her credits were the Academy Award-nominated Say Goodbye and the series Legends, Icons & Superstars of the 20th Century.

 -- French Television: programs about California that reflected the Golden State's reputation as a brave and entertaining new frontier.

--- Psychology Today magazine: she wrote, produced, and directed one of the top-selling management films of its year.
+-- Psychology Today magazine: Wrote/produced/directed The Pygmalion Effect, the top-selling management film of its year.

--- National Memorial Day Concert: One of PBS’ top rated shows,honored with two Writers Guild of America Awards for her scripts, she worked extensively with vets and military families, sharing their stories as portrayed by such distinguished actors as Laurence Fishburne, Dianne Wiest, Gary Sinise, Joe Mantegna, and Blythe Danner.
+-- National Memorial Day Concert: One of PBS’ top rated shows, Meyerson was honored to write for Gen. Colin Powell, as well as work with vets and military families, sharing their stories as portrayed by actors such as Laurence Fishburne, Dianne Wiest, Gary Sinise, Joe Mantegna, and Blythe Danner.

 Her work has taken her on location throughout the U.S. and to Japan, Iwo Jima, Vietnam, Mexico, Guatemala, England,and the Netherlands.

-Meyerson is a former board member of Women in Film, the International Documentary Association, and a member of the Directors Guild of America.
+Meyerson also served on Women in Film and International Documentary Association boards, and is a member of the Directors Guild of America.

-Meyerson has been a guest lecturer at UCLA and USC on the art and craft of writing documentaries and has moderated numerous panels representing the WGA, Writers Guild Foundation, and the International Documentary Association.
-She is married to attorney Mark Meyerson, formerly Senior Vice President, Legal Affairs, at Twentieth Century Fox Film Corporation.
-They live in Valley Village, with their Miniature Schnauzer, Jazz.
+Once a guest lecturer at UCLA and USC, moderating panels representing WGA, Writers Guild Foundation, and International Documentary Association, Meyerson is now active on panels about writing novels!
+Married to attorney Mark Meyerson, formerly Senior Vice President, Legal Affairs, at Twentieth Century Fox Film Corporation, they live in Valley Village with their Miniature Schnauzer, Jazz.